Brief Instructions

 Output the current state of Dr.Web ConfigD to the console.

-For example, to restart Dr.Web for UNIX Mail Servers (or start it, if it is not running) on GNU/Linux, use the following command:
+For example, to restart Dr.Web for UNIX Mail Servers (or start it, if it is not running) on an OS of the GNU/Linux family, use the following command:

 # /etc/init.d/drweb-configd restart